There is nothing ordinary about this year. Yet here we are with Thanksgiving fast approaching.

-Even if your own life has not been impacted negatively by this year’s events, no doubt there have been huge adjustments.
+Even if your own life has not been impacted negatively by the events of the last two years, no doubt there have been huge adjustments.

 People everywhere wearing masks, putting on the mask yourself, having less social contact and for many, extra weight gain have been stressors difficult to contend with.

 How has Covid affected your mental health, weight and body image?

 With Thanksgiving and Holiday season marching towards us, here are 5 tips to help you avoid holiday weight gain during this busy time of year, while at the same time, improving your mental health.

 Know what you are going to eat the next time you get hungry.
 If you’ve ever been a parent or observed a conscientious mom, notice that they always have a plan for what they will feed their baby next.

 No matter how full you may feel in the moment, it’s predictable that your body will experience hunger, around the corner.